AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/user.md

 ## Update

--   Only an Admin you can update a user
+-   Only an loged Admin you can update a user

         http://127.0.0.1:8000/api/user/edit/:id